o0101/-/posts/classy-magic.md

 ## In Conclusion

 Our adventure to automate custom element registration in JavaScript, as chronicled in our [GitHub repository](https://github.com/00000o1/-), stands as a narrative of innovation, technical exploration, and unwavering commitment to enhancing the developer experience.
 Hyphen has evolved, emerging as a more potent tool in the arsenal of web development.

+What's more, this method of subclass detection does not only work client-side with the web platform, it also works in Node.JS.
+By utilizing a corresponding `onSubclassed` function for Node you can get this magic JavaScript reflection there, too.

 So, fellow developers, we invite you to dive into the world of Hyphen, explore its features, and join us on this continuous journey of reshaping web development into a smoother, more delightful craft.